nextleap-project/countermitm/source/inband-cc.rst

 - lack of underlying implementation for different languages

-- need for semi-centralized online storage access (not so bad since we can postpone updates to the time we actually send mail)
+- Maybe semi-centralized online storage access (not so bad since we can postpone storage updates to the time we actually send mail)

 Mitigating Equivocation in different blocks